 We argue that this fundamental dissimilarity makes the kinetic closure (KC) of turbulence intrinsically different from the NSE case.
-Here, we exploit this distinction to introduce a kinetic closure model of turbulent flows.
-To this end, we depart from the conventional assumptions that have guided earlier kinetic approaches to turbulence modeling, namely: (i) invariance under renormalization of the BE~\cite{succi_towards_2002,malaspinas_consistent_2012}; (ii) adoption of Smagorinsky-type models for turbulent diffusion~\cite{succi_towards_2002,girimaji_boltzmann_2007,malaspinas_consistent_2012}; (iii) perturbative expansions based on scale separation, treating turbulent fluctuations analogously to temperature in rarefied gases~\cite{chen_extended_2003,chen_expanded_2004}; (iv) effective equilibrium distribution functions defined from turbulent fluctuations~\cite{chen_extended_2003,chen_expanded_2004,chen_non-perturbative_2013}; and (v) the introduction of supplementary transport equations for turbulence~\cite{righi_gas-kinetic_2016}.
-By moving beyond these assumptions, we aim to establish a kinetic framework that enables improved simulation of turbulent flows.
+Here, we exploit this distinction to introduce a kinetic closure model for turbulent flows.
+To this end, we depart from the conventional assumptions that have guided earlier kinetic approaches to turbulence modeling, namely: (i) the renormalization of the collision operator to model subgrid effects purely via an effective relaxation time \cite{chen_analysis_1999, succi_towards_2002, chen_extended_2003}; (ii) the reliance on macroscopic eddy-viscosity concepts \cite{girimaji_boltzmann_2007, banda_discrete-velocity_2006} or structural closures that exploit specific mathematical properties of the spatial filter to reconstruct subgrid stresses \cite{sagaut_toward_2010,malaspinas_advanced_2011,ansumali_kinetic_2004}; (iii) the use of perturbative expansions to enforce consistent scaling between the filter width and the Knudsen number, a procedure that inherently restricts validity to regimes of spectral scale separation \cite{ansumali_kinetic_2004,luan_constructing_2025}; (iv) phenomenological descriptions that rely on thermodynamic analogies to construct equilibrium distributions \cite{chen_expanded_2004, chen_non-perturbative_2013, chen_average_2023, saveliev_kinetic_2024,luan_constructing_2025}; and (v) the coupling with auxiliary macroscopic transport equations (e.g., $k-\varepsilon$) to determine relaxation parameters \cite{asinari_kinetic_2016,righi_gas-kinetic_2016}.
+Finally, we distinguish our pragmatic closure from classical theoretical attempts to close the BBGKY kinetic hierarchy by leveraging higher-order nonlocal correlations \cite{zhigulev_equations_1965,tsuge_approach_1974,chliamovitch_truncation_2015, chliamovitch_kinetic_2017}.
+While theoretically rigorous, such formulations generally yield high-dimensional systems that are ill-suited for practical engineering applications.
+By moving beyond these heuristic, macroscopic, or purely theoretical constraints, we aim to establish a self-consistent and operational kinetic theory for turbulent flows.

-{\pp^{\star}} \Lcc{\mathcal{L}} \Tcc{\mathcal{T}} \Ucc{\mathcal{U}} Let us consider the nondimensional BGK--BE, obtained by scaling with the Mach and Reynolds numbers ($\Ma$ and $\Re$).
+{\pp^{\star}} \Lcc{\mathcal{L}} \Tcc{\mathcal{T}} \Ucc{\mathcal{U}} Let us consider the nondimensional BGK--BE, obtained by scaling with the Mach and Reynolds numbers ($\Ma$ and $\Re_{\ell}$).
 Einstein's summation convention will be assumed throughout the remainder of this letter.
 The resulting nondimensional BGK--BE is given by: